manhanief/bootstrap/README.md

 # Bootstrap
-Examples start kit designs of Bootstrap
+Examples start kit designs of Bootstrap with AOS library use for transition

 QUICK START